-The following week, Murphy went back to the advertising agency and was shown in to a small theatre where they allowed him to view the finished television commercial that they had put together.
+So, the following week, Murphy went back to the advertising agency and was shown in to a small theatre where they allowed him to view the finished television commercial that they had put together.

-The lights went off and the screen sprang into life.
+The theatre lights went off and the screen sprang into life.

-The commercial began with view of a sunset over a desert.
+The television commercial began with view of a sunset over a desert.

 The camera panned around to a hill and then zoomed in to the top of the hill.